 Now, if this sounds like that old fable with Chicken Little crying the sky is falling, the sky is falling.
 Or maybe an example of a religious group saying Jesus is returning on this so and so a date.
 The fact that the sky hasn’t fallen, the fact that Jesus has never returned, has I think influenced us to dismiss the reality that this is different.
 The sky isn’t falling, but greenhouse gases have created a kind canopy over the earth, warming the earth inside.
 This is a reality and we need to face it with courage and creativity.

 So, this Stewardship Sunday we honor the Christian work of being good stewards.
 We honor the Christian work of caring for the church, seeing that it continues in its calling of being an extension of Christ in the world.
 This caring might manifest in lovingly this beautiful structure built some 200 years ago.
 This caring might manifest in reading scripture on Sunday mornings.
 This caring might manifest in bringing a freshly made baked good to share with one another during Fellowship time.
-There are numerous ways love and care for Christ’s church, either it be this particular example or the larger church.
+There are numerous ways love and care for Christ’s church, either it be this particular example or the universal church.
 The point is we honor the stewards and stewardesses of the church among us.

 At the same time, we also honor those who are stewards of all of Creation.
 And in honoring stewardship of Creation, in honoring the guardianship of Creation, we in turn should feel a nudge of the spirit to join in the work as individuals and as a community.
 Our children and grandchildren, and the God of Creation, are all counting on us.